 Easypaisa is the first digital payment method introduced in Pakistan by telecom operator Telenor.
 It is a mobile app-based payment method through which users can transfer and receive money securely.
 With the mobile application of EasyPaisa users can recharge mobiles, buy data bundles, and do online shopping or pay utility bills.

 JazzCash is introduced by another telecom operator Jazz.
-JazzCash is also a wallet based payment system through which users can send and receive payments, recharge mobiles, and buy data bundles or pay utility bills
+JazzCash is also a wallet-based payment system through which users can send and receive payments, recharge mobiles, and buy data bundles or pay utility bills.

-Upaisa is introduced by the telecom operator UFone.
-Through this wallet based payment system, users can do online transactions easily, pay utility bills, and recharge mobile phones.
+Upaisa is introduced by the telecom operator Ufone launched in 2013 as a branchless banking service company.
+Through this wallet-based payment system, users can do online transactions easily, pay utility bills, and recharge mobile phones.

 GoLootLo is introduced by the National Bank of Pakistan and is a debit card-based payment system.
 GolootLo is like an online wallet that must be recharged.
 However, only payments can be made through this debit card to its registered retail stores offering a discount.

 PayPak is a domestic payment system introduced in Pakistan by 1Link under the registration of the State Bank of Pakistan.
-At the moment, 20 different banking systems of the country have adopted payments through it.
+At the moment, 20 different banking systems in the country have adopted payments through it.

 Moneygram is a payment method specifically used for receiving payments sent from abroad.
 Through MoneyGram people living abroad send payments to their family members.
-A code is generated which is granted at the time of transaction and receivers can get payments after filling a form and telling banker the secret code.
+A code is generated which is granted at the time of transaction and receivers can get payments after filling out a form and telling the banker the secret code.

-12. Western Union
+11. Western Union

 Western Union is mostly used for exchanging currencies, however, it is also used for sending and receiving payments globally.
 A user can send money in international currency to someone living abroad or receive money in local currency.